 Return on investment

 The return on the investment is not only contributable to the share price but also to the dividend.
 Should the market value fall, there is an opportunity for compensation through the dividend.
-SEB:s Annual General Meeting decided that SEK 5.75 corresponding to 77 per cent of earnings per share be distributed for 2017.
-The dividend yield, i.e. the dividend in relation to the share price at year-end 2017, is 6 per cent based on the proposed dividend.
+SEB:s Annual General Meeting decided that SEK 6.00 plus a one-time dividend of SEK0.50, corresponding to 61 per cent of earnings per share be distributed for 2018.
+The dividend yield, i.e. the dividend in relation to the share price at year-end 2018, is 7.5 per cent based on the proposed dividend.
 The target is to distribute 40 per cent or more of earnings per share.